LeeHounshell/BatBot/README.md

 ## spoken commands

-Because keywords are used and the language domain is small, There exists a lot of freedom in phrasing spoken commands to BatBot.
+Because keywords are used and the language domain is small, there is freedom in phrasing spoken commands to BatBot.
 Here are some examples to try:

 ping the batbot.
 what is your IP address?